 1 – Money Matters

-We easily found ATMs in cities for our Maestro debit card: Almaty, Shymkent, Aralsk.
+We easily found ATMs for our Maestro debit car in big cities such as Almaty, Shymkent, Aralsk, Uralsk.

-We always paid with cash, so we have no info on the use of credit cards or bank cards to pay for gas, food, or accommodation.
+We generally paid with cash, so we have little experience on the use of credit cards or bank cards to pay for gas, food, or accommodation, but we do notice it is increasingly easy to pay with cards and with contactless ways, including ApplePay.

 More details about money issues on Caravanistan.